Dino0005/cx-mf-fix/README.md

 **CXPatcher:** Replaces older libraries in CrossOver with newer versions, including fixes for GStreamer and Media Foundation, so that games like the Resident Evil series can play cutscenes instead of freezing on a black screen.

-**cx-mf-fix (this project):** Installs the original Windows Media Foundation DLLs directly into the CrossOver "bottle".
+**mf-fix:** Installs the original Windows Media Foundation DLLs directly into the CrossOver "bottle".
 When the game tries to start a cutscene, it finds the libraries it expects (the DLLs) and the video plays.
 This solves freezes or black screens at game startup or during loading screens.

 ### Why This Tool?